prime-factor 0.6.3

 Prime Factor

-The library will calculate all the prime number factors of any 128-bit unsigned integer.
-These are all the smallest values that when multiplied with each other produces that number.
+The library will calculate all the prime number factors of any 128-bit unsigned integer (see Limitations for large inputs).
+These are the prime factors that, when multiplied together with their multiplicities, reconstruct the original number.
 You can use the included application to play around with it.

 Memory efficiency